Regular subcategories in bounded derived categories of affine schemes: Notation, definitions and background material

-\begin{example} \begin{enumerate} \item Let $Y$ be a smooth scheme over a field.
+\begin{example} \begin{enumerate} \item Let $R$ be a commutative ring that is either essentially of finite type over a field or an equicharacteristic excellent local ring.
+Then $D^b(R\mmod)$ is regular. \cite[Th.~1.4 or Cor.
+7.2]{IT2} \item Let $R$ be a Noetherian commutative ring.
+Then $\Perf(R)$ is regular if and only if $R$ has finite global dimension. \item Let $Y$ be a smooth scheme over a field.
 Then $D^b(\coh Y)$ is regular. \cite[Th.
-3.1.4]{BVdB} \item Let $A$ be a Noetherian commutative ring.
-Then $\Perf(A)$ is regular if and only if $A$ has finite global dimension. \item Let $Y$ be a quasi-projective scheme over a field.
+3.1.4]{BVdB} \item Let $Y$ be a separated scheme of finite type over a perfect field.
+Then $D^b(\coh Y)$ is regular. \cite[Th.
+7.38]{Rou} \item Let $Y$ be a quasi-projective scheme over a field.
 Then $\Perf(Y)$ is regular if and only if $Y$ is regular. \cite[Prop.
+7.34]{Rou} \end{enumerate} \end{example}

-7.34]{Rou} \item Let $Y$ be a separated scheme of finite type over a perfect field.
-Then $D^b(\coh Y)$ is regular. \cite[Th.
-7.38]{Rou} \item In particular, let $R$ be a finitely generated commutative ring over a perfect field.
-Then $D^b(R\mmod)$ is regular. \item If $R$ is a commutative ring that is either essentially of finite type over a field or an equicharacteristic excellent local ring, then $D^b(R\mmod)$ is regular. \cite[Th.~1.4 or Cor.
-7.2]{IT2}. \item There exists a commutative Noetherian regular ring $R$ for which the category $D^b(R\mmod)$ is equivalent to $\Perf(R)$ and is not regular, see Example~\ref{example_nagata} below. \end{enumerate} \end{example}
+There exists a commutative Noetherian regular ring $R$ for which the category $D^b(R\mmod)$ is equivalent to $\Perf(R)$ and is not regular, see Example~\ref{example_nagata} below.